Wedding planning guide | What to do now you’re engaged

 How to pick a wedding venue

 Ultimately, find somewhere that best fits with who you both are.
 Be it a more ‘outdoorsy’ venue, somewhere a little sophisticated or even something more relaxed and informal.
+If you’re stuck in finding a wedding venue in South Wales I’ve written a guide!

 Choosing the date

 You’ve likely planned an idea of a time of year in your secret planning diary already.
-But as tempting as it maybe initially, Wedding venues often give large discounts to out of season and weekday bookings – why?
-Because they have staff to pay for and a venue to run, it’s commercially beneficial for them to book up as much as they can, by giving a discount this helps generate the business is the out of peak terms.
+But as tempting as it maybe initially; Wedding venues often give large discounts to out of season and weekday bookings – why?
+Because they have staff to pay for and a venue to run.
+It’s commercially beneficial for them to book up as much as they can, by giving a discount this helps generate the business is the out of peak terms.

-The delicate part, what day of the week, this can cause a bit of a fuss with guests due to work commitments and childcare.
+This can cause a bit of a fuss with guests due to work commitments and childcare.
 Traditionally a Saturday is the most popular date to book a wedding including being the most premium too.
 Friday’s have become very popular lately.
 But, planning a mid-week wedding will ruffle some feathers, you benefit from the discount but it means many will have to book 2 days off work for your enjoyment (As I once heard it referred to before).
 Bank Holiday long weekends are a good option too should you wish to plan a Monday wedding.

 Planning your wedding vibe and … the budget!

 So you’re at the point where the venue is booked or provisionally booked on your preferred date.
-You now want to get a better idea of what it could look like, the energy you expect and the experience of it all on your wedding day.
+You now want to get a better idea of what it could look like; The energy you expect and the experience of it all on your wedding day.

 As suggested above you really should prioritise your budget, photography has to be one of the most thought over which you can read more about next…